 Photo by Juliana Kozoski on Unsplash

 MAPS is an organizing framework for critical thinking with digital media.
-It sets up four modules containing tools to help you think critically about, learn from, and respond to news articles, argumentative essays, research reports, social media posts, podcasts, etc.
+It sets up four modules containing readings and tools to help you think critically about, learn from, and respond to news articles, argumentative essays, research reports, social media posts, podcasts, and other media.

 Start off by checking out the Critical Thinking Primer for a broader overview of critical thinking (linked here).
-Follow up by exploring the contents of the four MAPS modules below.
+Follow up by exploring a short intro to the contents of the four MAPS modules below.

 1. Metacognition